-Technology has advanced to the point that most of us check our phones the first thing every morning.
+Technology has advanced to the point that most of us check our phones first thing every morning.
 Software apps allow us to have technology at our fingertips throughout our daily lives.
 But, what about our science lives?
 Yes, apps are just as useful for our science lives!
 Here are 10 that caught my eye.

 1. Daily Organization – Project Management Software